redvers/jndi-file-scanner/.release-notes/next-release.md

 It appears I created a concurrency error by missing a "needs:" in the yaml file resulting in multiple executions of things that shouldn't.
 This should fix this.

+## Updated release-bot version

+As we are generating our own packages as opposed to having release-bot-action do it as a part of "publish-release-notes", we need the latest version.
+The latest version checks for an existing package (which we have), and modifies our package as opposed to attempting to generate a new one and fail.